Differences between an Associate Degree and Certificate

-What are the maximum number of units I can take each
+What are the maximum number of units I can take each session?

-units each fall and spring semester to maintain lawful status.
+F-1 visa students are required to complete a minimum of 12 units each fall and spring semester to maintain lawful status.
 A maximum of 16 units is allowed without special approval from an academic counselor.

 When do I apply for graduation?

 Upon completing the course requirements for the Associate Degree or Certificate, students need to petition for graduation during their final semester when all requirements will be met.
 Graduation petition forms are available at the Admissions Office and must be submitted to the Admissions Office by the established deadlines.
 Students who are eligible to graduate are invited to participate in the yearly Graduation Commencement ceremony held in June.

 Students are not required to attend the ceremony to receive